rubyonjets/jets/docs/_docs/install.md

 ## Database

 By default, when you run a `jets new` command, it generates a Gemfile that has database adapter gem like `pg` or `mysql2`.
 A `bundle install` is run immediately as part of the `jets new` command.
-So you need a database installed as a dependency.
-The currently supported and default ORM database is MySQL.
+So the specific database needs to be installed.
+The current default ORM database is MySQL.

 If you do not need an ORM database adapter, you can use the `jets new --no-database` option, and a database gem will not be added to the Gemfile.